mergesort/Boutique/README.md

 ### Further Exploration

-Boutique is very useful on it's own for building realtime offline-ready apps with just a few lines of code, but it's made even more powerful by the Model View Controller Store architecture I've developed, demonstrated in the `ImagesController` above.
+Boutique is very useful on its own for building realtime offline-ready apps with just a few lines of code, but it's made even more powerful by the Model View Controller Store architecture I've developed, demonstrated in the `ImagesController` above.
 MVCS brings together the familiarity and simplicity of the [MVC architecture](https://developer.apple.com/library/archive/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html) you know and love with the power of a `Store`, to give your app a simple but well-defined state management and data architecture.

 If you'd like to learn more about how it works you can read about the philosophy in a [blog post](https://build.ms/drafts/model-view-controller-store) where I explore MVCS for SwiftUI, and you can find a reference implementation of an offline-ready realtime MVCS app powered by Boutique in this [repo](https://github.com/mergesort/MVCS).